hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 .. note::

-   On the KU Leuven/UHasselt Tier-2 cluster, setting ``pmem`` to a value higher than the total amount of memory on the node divided by the number of cores on the node, will lead the scheduler to reserve the entire node.
+   On the KU Leuven/UHasselt Tier-2 cluster, setting ``pmem`` to a value higher than the available memory per core will lead the scheduler to reserve the entire node.
 This impacts the queueing time and the amount of credits that will be charged.
 Setting ``pmem`` higher than the amount of memory available per core can also be used as an alternative way to ensure no other jobs can use the nodes allocated to your job.

 .. warning::